souvik0306/souvik0306/README.md

 ### Hi, I'm Souvik!

 I am a Graduate student in Electrical Engineering at the National University of Singapore (NUS).
+I presently work as a Research Intern at the [Temasek Laboratories](https://temasek-labs.nus.edu.sg/).
+My work involves developing learning-based IMU dead-reckoning for UAVs and integrating real-time IMU correction with PX4 to achieve reliable localization in GPS-denied environments.

 I hold a B.Tech in Electrical and Electronics Engineering from Vellore Institute of Technology, Chennai, and have previously worked as a Software Developer at QBlocks.

 I am eager to contribute to innovative projects in AI, Robotics, and Aviation.
 If you share similar interests or have a project in mind, let's connect!